rehierl/node-tree-outliner/1-basics/4-3-bin-rel-operations.md

 * `(R contained-in S)` := `aSb` for any `aRb`
 * signature - (relation,relation) -> boolean

+clarification

+* so similar to the definition of "subset"?

 <!-- ======================================================================= -->
 ## inverse (',inv)